 - 1. Understand the emergence and evolution of Indian Constitution - 2.
 Understand the structure and composition of indian Constitution - 3.
 Analyze federalism in the indian context - 4.
 Understand the Indian Political scenario amidst the emerging challenges - 5.
-Evaluate Indian foreign relations under cold war and post-cold war
+Evaluate indian foreign relations under cold war and post-cold war

 The Constitution of India is the supreme law of India.
-Parliament of India cannot make any law which violates the Fundamental Rights enumerated under the Part III of the Constitution.
-The Parliament of India has been empowered to amend the ConstitutionunderArticle368, however, it cannot use this power to change the "basic structure" of the constitution, which has been ruled and explained by the Supreme Court of India in its historical judgments.
-The Constitution of India reflects the idea of "Constitutionalism" - a modern and progressive concept historically developed by the thinkers of "liberalism"-an ideology which has been recognized as one of the most popular political ideology and result of historical struggles against arbitrary use of sovereign power by state.
-The historic revolutions in France, England, America and particularly European Renaissance and Reformation move menthave resulted into progressive legal re forms in the form of "constitutionalism" in many countries.
-The Constitution of India was made by borrowing models and principles from many countries including United Kingdom and America.
+Parliament of India cannot make anylaw which violates the Fundamental Rights enumerated under the Part III of the Constitution.
+The ParliamentofIndiahasbeenempoweredtoamendtheConstitutionunderArticle368, however, itcannot use this power to change the basic structure of the constitution, which has been ruled and explained by the Supreme Court of India in its historical judgments.
+The Constitution of India reflects the idea of "Constitutionalism" - a modern and progressive concept historically developed by the thinkers of "liberalism"-anideology which has been recognized as one of the most popular political ideology and result of historical struggles against arbitrary use of sovereign power by state.
+The his to ricrevolutions in France, England, America and particularly European Renaissance and Reformation movement have resulted in to progressive legal reforms in the form of "constitutionalism" in many countries.
+The Constitution of Indiawas made by borrowing models and principles from many countries including United Kingdom and America.

 The Constitution of India is not only a legal document but it also reflects social, political and economic perspectives of the Indian Society.
-It reflects India's legacy of diversity.
+It reflects India's legacy of "diversity".
 It has been said that Indian constitution reflects ideals of its freedom movement; however, few critics have argued that it does not truly incorporate our own ancient legal heritage and cultural values.
-No law can be" static" and therefore the Constitution of India has also been a mended more than one hundred times.
-These amendments reflect political, social and economic developments since the year 1950.
+No law can be "static" and therefore the Constitution of India has also been amended more than one hundred times.
+These a mend ments reflect political, social and economic develop ments since the year 1950.
 The Indian judiciary and particularly the Supreme Court of India has played an historic role as the guardian of people.
-It has been protecting not only basic ideals of the Constitution.
-The judicial activism of the Supreme Court of India and its historic contributions has been recognized throughout the world and it gradually made it as one of the strongestcourt in the world".
+It has been protecting not only basic ideals

+Constitution but also strengthened the same through progressive interpretations of the extofthe Constitution.
+The judicial activism of the Supreme Court of India and its historic contributions has been recognized throughout the world and it gradually made it "as one of the strongest court in the world".

-R20-CMRTC Course content
+Course content